Privacy Policy

 International transfers of data

 Generally, we process your personal data within the UK.
-If we need to share your personal data with suppliers outside of the UK, we will ensure a similar degree of protection is afforded to it as if it were being processed within the UK.
+If we need to share your personal data with suppliers outside of the UK, we will ensure a similar degree of protection is afforded to it as if it were being processed within the UK and will only transfer to countries that have UK data adequacy decision in place.
+In the absence of a UK data adequacy decision, we will rely on Standard Contractual Clauses to safeguard your data.

 How do we look after your data?